 By R.L.
 Bynum

-Is it finally time for the New England Patriots to start rookie Drake Maye at quarterback?
+It’s finally time for the New England Patriots to start rookie Drake Maye at quarterback.

-After the Patriots’ 15–10 home setback against Miami, their fourth consecutive loss, first-year head coach Jerod Mayo changed how he discusses his quarterback situation.
+After the Patriots’ 15–10 home setback against Miami, their fourth consecutive loss, first-year head coach Jerod Mayo hinted that a change was coming.

 Every previous Monday, Mayo’s comments backed former N.C.
 State quarterback Jacoby Brissett continuing as his starter.
 According to the Boston Herald, that changed this time, with Mayo calling out “mis-execution on multiple levels” during a radio appearance on WEEI on Monday.